SaniyaKhullar/NetREm/README.md

 * A Fitted Estimator from the GRegulNet class with several attributes available.

 We can fit our GRegulNet estimator on $X$ and $y$ training data and retrieve coefficients for the GRegulNet network-regularized linear model.
-Then, we can evaluate our model performance capabilities on testing data.
-We evaluate our model predictive performance using the Mean Squared Error (MSE).
+Then, we can evaluate our model performance capabilities on testing data using the Mean Squared Error (MSE).

 ## Demo (Toy Example) of GRegulNet: